-3.1.8.
-Application Review
+3.1.9 Application Review

-The DR-Infrastructure Review Board reviews all aspects of the project application including scope, budget, eligibility, environmental review, legal/policy issues, procurement, and compliance.
-Any concerns noted from the NOI review are also reviewed prior to voting on the project.
+The DR-Infrastructure Review Board reviews all aspects of the project application, including scope, budget, eligibility, environmental review, legal/policy issues, procurement, and compliance.
+Concerns noted from the NOI review are also reviewed prior to voting on the project.
 Projects that receive approval must be unanimous by the Review Board.
+Applications that need clarification or further information may be amended and resubmitted to the Review Board in accordance with the Review Board's requests and deadline for response.
+If all options have been explored and the project cannot meet the program requirements, a notice of denial is issued.
+The notice of denial includes guidance on actions the Eligible Applicant can take for application reconsideration.

-Applications that are rejected may be amended and re-submitted to the Review Board at a later date.
-Once consensus is achieved, the projects are submitted to HCD's Internal Loan Committee for final approval.
-Once an application has been approved, applicants are notified of the decisions via email and an acceptance letter is uploaded to Grants Network.
+Once consensus is achieved among the Review Board members for projects that meet all eligibility requirements, the projects are submitted to HCD's Disaster Recovery Branch Chief for final approval.
+Once an application has been approved, applicants are notified of the decision via email and an acceptance letter is uploaded to Grants Network.